Published by: Ingrid King. Last Updated on: July 14, 2023 by Crystal Uys

 One reason why it can be so challenging to get a cat to accept healthier food is in part due to what pet food manufacturers do to make dry food so enticing to cats.
-As part of the production process, the baked or extruded kibble is sprayed with animal digest (and yes, it’s pretty much as disgusting as it sounds: digest is material which results from chemical and/or enzymatic hydrolisis of clean and undecomposed animal tissue.)
+As part of the production process, the baked or extruded kibble is sprayed with animal digest (and yes, it’s pretty much as disgusting as it sounds: digest is material that results from chemical and/or enzymatic hydrolysis of clean and undecomposed animal tissue.)
 Cats love the taste of these digests; for some cats, it’s like kitty crack and actually causes them to be addicted.
 Some cats also love the texture of dry food and may resist the drastic change in texture from dry to grain-free wet food.

 Transitioning to a Healthier Diet

 Cats are obligate carnivores, which means they need meat in their diet to thrive.
 Their systems aren’t designed to digest carbohydrates.
 A raw diet is one of the best ways to fulfill cats’ nutritional requirements, but raw food, even a commercially prepared raw diet, may exceed the comfort level for some cat parents.
 I don’t think it’s necessary to take an “all or nothing” stand when it comes to feline nutrition, but I do believe that it is important to feed our cats a diet that is as minimally processed as possible.
 While grain-free canned food is always a better choice than dry, canned food is heat processed, which destroys many of the nutrients.

 The key is to transitioning to a healthier diet is to go slow, and be patient.
 For some cats, it may take several months.
 I’ve heard of one cat whose human would put down a small amount of wet food next to his dry food every day for several weeks.
 He refused to touch it, so she wound up throwing it out each time.
 Then one day, several weeks into the transition, he gobbled up the wet food and never touched his dry food again!